Skip over main navigation

 What happens next?

-Unlike where a LA refuses to carry out an early review, there is a right of appeal if the LA refuses to carry out a re-assessment.
-The LA must send notice of this right of appeal when it notifies you of a refusal to re-assess.
+Unlike where an LA refuses to carry out an early review, there is a right of appeal if your LA refuses to carry out a re-assessment.
+Your LA must send notice of this right of appeal when it tells you it has refused to re-assess.

-If the LA agrees to re-assess then they must carry out a full EHC needs assessment, including obtaining all the information and advice required (see the section on EHC needs assessments for more information).
+If your LA agrees to re-assess then it must carry out a full EHC needs assessment, including obtaining all the information and advice required.

-Following the re-assessment, if the LA decide to amend the EHC plan, you must be sent a draft EHC plan and given at least 15 days to make representations about the contents and to request that a particular school or college is named.
-The LA must then send a finalised EHC plan within 14 weeks of the date on which it agreed to re-assess.
+Following the re-assessment, if your LA decides to amend the EHC plan, you must be sent a draft EHC plan and given at least 15 days to make representations about the contents and to request that a particular school or college is named.
+Your LA must then send a finalised EHC plan within 14 weeks of the date on which it agreed to re-assess.

-If the LA carries out a re-assessment but decides not to amend the EHC plan, they must still notify you of this and send you the final EHC plan within 14 weeks of the date on which it agreed to re-assess.
+If your LA carries out a re-assessment but decides not to amend the EHC plan, it must still notify you of this and send you the final EHC plan within 14 weeks of the date on which it agreed to re-assess.
+That said, we think some changes to an EHC plan will always be required following a re-assessment as section K (advice and information gathered during the EHC needs assessment) will, at the very least, need to be updated.

 If you haven’t been able to find the answer to your question on this page, see our FAQs.